When Are CT Scans, MRIs, and X-rays Used?

 To help you understand what to expect at your next appointment and give you a better insight into the choices that your doctor is making for your health, let’s take a closer look at diagnostic imaging tests.

-What Do X-Rays, MRIs and CT Scans Do?
+What Do X-rays, MRIs and CT Scans Do?

 All three of these imaging scans are used in the diagnosis process.
-Your healthcare professional will determine which option is best for you based on your symptoms and the results of a superficial exam.
+Your healthcare specialist will determine which option is best for you based on your symptoms and the results of a superficial exam.
 Their uses are rarely interchangeable so your doctor will choose the test that best suits the potential condition at hand.

 When you arrive at your doctor’s office on the day of your test, you’ll find that the X-rays and CT scans are done in a few minutes.
 Meanwhile, MRIs can take anywhere from 15 minutes to a couple of hours, depending on the specific type of scan being done.
 All of these tests are painless, however, and an important part of your health journey.